Cobus Visagie: Later career

 Visagie joined Premier Team Holdings Limited as Commercial Director of the Group of four companies based in the United Kingdom.
 In 2011, he was appointed Principal for Africa at Templewood Merchant Bank.
-The following year, he co-founded Africa Merchant Capital, based in London to focus exclusively on corporate finance advisory, private equity deal origination and syndication in Sub-Saharan Africa.
+The following year, he co-founded Africa Merchant Capital, based in London to focus exclusively on investment, corporate finance advisory, private equity deal origination and syndication in Sub-Saharan Africa.

 Accolades

 Visagie was one of the five South African Rugby players of the Year for 1999, along with Breyton Paulse, Joost van der Westhuizen, Hennie le Roux and the eventual winner of Player of the Year, Andre Venter.